The best way to protect your car from hail starts with where you live.

 Get fast cash or trade in for something new.
 It's all 100% online!

 Listen up: here is how to protect your car from hail.

 No matter if it's a car, truck, ATV, or motorcycle: hail is the absolute worst no matter what you drive or ride.
 Short of moving away to a place that never has to worry about this pain-in-the-butt weather phenomenon, below are a few ways you can protect you and your ride when the threat of hail presents itself.

 Stay in your vehicle.

 Never, ever leave your car for any reason during a hailstorm.
 Do you know what it feels like to get hit by a hailstone?
 You don’t ever want to know.
 No matter the size of any hailstone, it’s going to hurt.
 Hailstones bigger than dimes (mainly golf ball and softball size) can even be fatal.
-Some quick math, according to The Dallas Morning News, the speed at which hailstones fall depends on their size.
+Some quick math, the speed at which hailstones fall depends on their size.
 Marble-size hail falls at around 20-mph while baseball-size can exceed 100-mph.